willkroboth/ConfigCommands/README.md

     shortDescription: Echos input back to you.
     fullDescription: Takes in a string and sends it back to you.
 ```
 These parameters determine the descriptions shown when using the `/help` command.
 The short description is shown when the command appears in the help list, while the full description is shown when `/help <name>` is run.
 If either is not present, they will default to `A Mojang Provided Command`.
-See the [CommandAPI Help Documentation](https://commandapi.jorel.dev/7.0.0/help.html) for a more detailed description.
+See the [CommandAPI Help Documentation](https://commandapi.jorel.dev/7.0.0/help.html) for a more detailed description of the difference between these two.
 ### Aliases
 ```yml
 commands: